SoftFluent/CodeFluent-Entities-Documentation/extend_your_data_access_layer.md

     }
 ```

-This way you avoid using too much layers or wrappers to separate the generated classes from the developed ones.
+This way you avoid using too much layers or wrappers to separate the generated classes from the human ones.

 Your generated classes are business objects, not just data access ones.